algoan/nestjs-components/packages/pagination/README.md

 ## Limits

-- This module does not take into account what is returned in the `resource` property.
+- This module does not take into account what is returned in the `resources` property.
 It may be inconsistent with headers set by the interceptor.

 ## Quick Start